A faster algorithm for Vertex Cover parameterized by solution size: Introduction

 If $\maxdeg(G) \leq 5$, we get runtime $O^*( \dFive^k )$.

 If $\maxdeg(G) \leq 6$, we get runtime $O^*( \dSix^k )$.

 All of these algorithms use polynomial space and are deterministic. \end{theorem}

-The FPT algorithms for vertex cover, including our new algorithm, are built out of recursively branching on high-degree vertices or other structures, while tracking some ``measure'' of the graph.
+The FPT algorithms for vertex cover, including our new algorithm, are built out of recursive branching while tracking some ``measure'' of the graph.
 Our main new idea is to use a measure which is a piecewise-linear function of $k$ and $\mu$.
-To illustrate, consider branching on whether some degree-$r$ vertex $u$ is in the cover: we recurse on the subproblem $G_1 = G - u$ where $k$ is reduced by one and on the subproblem $G_0 = G - u - N(u)$ where $k$ is reduced by $r$.
+To illustrate, consider branching on whether some degree-$r$ vertex $u$ is in the cover: we recurse on the subproblem $G_1 = G - u$ with a solution of size $k_1 = k-1$ and on the subproblem $G_0 = G - u - N(u)$ with the solution size $k_0 = k - r$.
 We must also show that $\mu$ is significantly reduced in the two subproblems.